aurelzefi/social-client/README.md

-## Description
+## Social Network Client

-This is the client side of a social network application built as a RESTful API.
-It is an SPA app built with Vue.
-It uses websockets with Pusher to handle real-time events like messages and notifications.
+This is a client for a fake social network application.